 Finding Something That Works

 Being a stay at home mom is not easy at all!
 I’ve been back to work too, and I honestly can say that for me, working was almost easier than staying at home (although, it’s certainly not easy missing your baby).
 You really have to pace yourself when you stay at home, as often you are on your own for long periods of time every day.
 I have some friends who just go with the flow all day and every day and don’t really adhere to any schedule at all.
-The kids sleep when they’re tired, they eat when they’re hungry, etc. Also, these mother usually don’t get to rest because one kid or the other is always awake… But, somehow, it’s works for them and they like how they are free to do as they choose without having to worry about naptimes/mealtimes, etc. I also have friends who have their child’s routine written down on the wall, up to the very minute of what they will be doing at each time.
+The kids sleep when they’re tired, they eat when they’re hungry, etc. Also, these mother usually don’t get to rest because one kid or the other is always awake… But, somehow, it’s works for them and they like how they are free to do as they choose without having to worry about naptimes/mealtimes, etc. I also have friends who have their child’s routine written down on the wall, up to the very minute of what they will be doing each time.
+Who knows probably they might even have their work like kitchen organization, Window Cleaning, cupboard cleaning, etc. scheduled well in advance.
 I like to do something sort of in the middle.
 While I don’t think I would have the organisation skills to actually write down a schedule, I realised that I do keep track of time and to try stick to within an hour or so of what we would normally do every day.

 I can actually write down what we do almost every day, I’ve formed a schedule and I didn’t even know it!
 This is what we do every day, more or less